How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 Step 5: Publish

-If everything works in preview, click “Submit”“Publish” and name it “Service conversions setup v1”.
+If everything works in preview, click "Submit""Publish" and give it a descriptive name like "Service conversions setup v1".

 Step 6: Mark as conversions in GA4